 Oystercatchers don't really eat oysters.
 They eat mostly mussels and other bivalves, polychaetes, welks and crustaceans.

 Lakes Bird Club members help in bi-annual CWAC (Coordinated Waterbird Avifaunal Counts) on the Knysna Lagoon and Sewerage Ponds and in August 2009 the Club initiated what will be, an ongoing CWAC count at Voelvlei.

-In 2012 members assisted Cape Nature with CWAC at Voëlvlei because Windfarms are being planned for the area and around Mosgas (now Petro SA.) and an EIA (Environmental Impact Assessment) is necessary.
+In 2012 members assisted Cape Nature with CWAC at Voëlvlei because Windfarms were being planned for the area and around Mosgas (now Petro SA.) and an EIA (Environmental Impact Assessment) was necessary.

-A calender of events is posted/emailed out to members approximately every 6 months.
+A calendar of events is posted/emailed out to members approximately every 6 months.
 Activities alternate between informative indoor lectures (particularly in winter) and practical field outings.

 Most indoor meetings are held at the St Francis Community Church in Swallow Street, Sedgefield and have included diverse renditions such as Sue’s Swain's slide show and talk on Biomimicry, and Carol Walton’s presentation of her life and current work at the South African Penguin Rehabilitation Centre.
 These worthwhile indoor events are always well attended.